ABANYALA BA KAKAMEGA: Abanyala Music, Dances and Clothing

 The instrumentation had to be right in terms of: positioning, posture, rhythmic motif, play technic, size, material and timbre combination pertinent to each instrument.
 Just the way Abanyala language is unique, the above aspects of instrumentation had to ensure the rhythm talk the unique instrumental language of the Abanyala.
 The following are key instruments:

 1. Amatinda or omuranda- Rarely used nowadays due to lack of skilled players among Abanyala.
-It was played by three or more people to produce twelve note.
+It was played by three or more people to produce twelve notes.
 One person played the two high notes while the other two played the remaining ten all tuned to a pentatonic scale.
 Originally the resonator was made of parallel banana stem on which bars were placed or a hole dug on the ground.
-Almost smilar to amadinda of the Baganda in structure and form.
-The Abanyala played it and danced to it the same way Abaganda do.
-Its dance style was called okhunyabala or okhutindukha.
+Almost similar to amadinda of the Baganda in structure and form.
+The Abanyala plays it and dances to it the same way Abaganda do.
+Its dance style is called okhunyabala or okhutindukha.

 2. Amarende- these are percussive instruments made by putting dry seeds in a hollow shell from the fruits of encopa sinosa tree.
 They are tied on the leg of dancers during celebratory dances such as the marriage dance of emitialo